btc4j/btc4j-daemon/README.md

 * Java API for Json Processing and reference implementation (javax.json and org.glassfish.json)

 There are two connection modes:
-* Connect to an already running bitcoind process
+* Connect to a bitcoind process that is already running
 * Start a bitcoind process and then connect to it

 Using btc4j-daemon
 ------------------
-Snapshot builds are available from GitHub btc4j-repo:
+btc4j-daemon is free software under [The MIT License (MIT)](http://opensource.org/licenses/MIT/ "The MIT License (MIT)").
+It is maintained by Guillermo Gonzalez (email@ggonzalez.info).

+Maven pom.xml dependency:

 		<dependency>
 			<groupId>org.btc4j</groupId>